pyload/pyload/docs/index.rst

 Great that you found your way to the pyLoad [1]_ documentation!

 This is the ultimate document to get started extending or accessing pyLoad in your own way.
 We will cover on how to access the API so you can write your own client to pyLoad.
-The next big part gives you an idea how to extend pyLoad and write your own powerful plugins, which perfectly integrate into our system.
+In the next step you will be given an idea on how to extend pyLoad and write your own powerful plugins, which perfectly integrate into our system.

 The complete pyLoad source and this documentation is available at bitbucket [2]_.
 If you would like to contribute come around in our irc channel [3]_ or open a pull request.
-In case you still have question, ask them at our forum [4]_ or in our official irc channel at #pyload @ irc.freenode.net
+In case you still have questions, ask at our forum [4]_ or in our official irc channel #pyload @ irc.freenode.net

-We wish you the best of luck and happy programming.
+We wish you happy programming!

 -- the pyLoad Team

 Contents